 Supporting privacy regulations in the IX Library

 Under the California Consumer Privacy Act (CCPA), users can opt out of having their personal data collected or processed.
-Under the EU Transparency and Consent Framework (TCF) v1.1 and v2.0 users must provide consent before their personal data can be collected or processed.
+Under the EU Transparency and Consent Framework (TCF) v2.0 users must provide consent before their personal data can be collected or processed.
 Publishers can use a Consent Management Platform (CMP) (or a proprietary solution) to collect and store site visitor’s consent.
 The IX Library supports the automatic retrieval of this consent information from the site.

 To enable support for privacy regulations in your IX Library, see Enable privacy regulation support in the IX Library.